 Serendipitously, it was a friend who had nothing to do with VC that introduced me to Wayne Hu, head of early-stage investments at SignalFire.
 We hit it off immediately, and within a month, I had met 12 people at the fund!!

 With every conversation, I went from “these are great people, I want to spend more time with them” to “wow, I can’t imagine being anywhere else at this stage in my journey!”
-SignalFire is the most special fund I have ever come across — they have massive resources ((did I mention it’s a firm with $2.9 billion RAUM?!)) and yet they operate with the speed, scrappiness, and humility of an early-stage startup.
+SignalFire is the most special fund I have ever come across — they have massive resources ((did I mention it’s a firm with over $1.8 billion assets under management?!)) and yet they operate with the speed, scrappiness, and humility of an early-stage startup.
 They’ve even designed their organization and incentives like a startup — everyone including their amazing office admin gets carry in the fund!
 Most importantly, I have been quite burned out, and I noticed that while any other human interaction was draining me, every conversation with SignalFire left me more energized.

 They really heard me, they understood me, and they designed a bespoke Entrepreneur-In-Residence role that fit my personal needs, goals, and timeline.
 My plan is to spend ~6 months at the firm helping them with healthcare investments and strategy, while also giving myself plenty of time to hatch my next startup in a psychologically safe space.